 We rode for days in a northerly direction, using the path of the sun as a guide to stay true to our course.
 Purposely avoiding contact with anyone, we took the long way around when we saw settlements in the distance.
 We stuck to the highlands, and before long our supply of jerky and hardtack was beginning to wear thin.
 Surviving the approaching winter alone in the outback would be impossible.
 Sooner or later we would need to find some new friends.

 The dry Autumn weather held out.
 A week into our journey, the mountains began to give way to wider basins.
 The high altitude ranges became more isolated, and we rode out across golden brown grasses in the expansive valleys.
 Water became harder to find.

-We came upon a grassy treeless divide between two of the basins, and looking down the other side we saw a settlement in the distance.
-I used the Burnwell Quadoptical device to have a closer look.
+We came upon a treeless divide between two of the basins, and looking down the other side, we saw a settlement in the distance.
+I used my quadoptical device to have a closer look.
 Lowering the extra set of lenses into position, I examined what appeared to be a military outpost of some sort.

 “I’m not sure.
 Let me have a look.”
 I scanned the hill Molly had pointed out, and brought the strange apparatus she had noticed into focus.
-It looked like some type of giant gun that was mounted on a circular turret with an array of gears.
+It looked like a gigantic artillery canon mounted on a circular turret with an array of gears.
 There was a pipeline connected to the metal contraption, and flights of stairs on a framework.

 “Should we ride down and say hello?
-We’re very low on water.”
+We’re extremely low on water.”
 Molly shook her almost empty canteen.

 “I think so.
 We seem to be a long ways from anywhere.
-Hopefully far enough from Dankwell that we won’t be recognized.”
+Hopefully far enough from Dunkwell that we won’t be recognized.”

-“Henry said the territory is full of outlaws, and there was nothing to make us stand out from the rest.
+“Henry said the territory is full of outlaws.
+It’s unlikely we’ll be recognized.
 Let’s come up with assumed names.
-I shall be Margaret Abbotsford – what about you?”
+I’ll be Margaret Abbotsford – what about you?”